 Bareback riding is one of rodeos most physically demanding events.
 It grew in popularity in the early 1900s when there were no set rules, so some riders would hold on to the horses mane, or a loose twisted rope around the horse’s girth.
 A rigging similar to the one used today was introduced in the 1920s by Earl Bascom who invented it.

-Saddle Bronc riding was the first rodeo event to be introduced to Cheyenne Frontier Days.
+Saddle Bronc riding was the first rodeo event introduced to Cheyenne Frontier Days and is often considered the classic event of rodeo, embodying the sport’s roots.

 Gaining popularity in the nineteenth century, Bull Riding started as a competition among cowboys to determine who was the toughest rider.
 Starting on small ranches and moving to wild west shows and finally going on its own, bull riding has become the rodeos most popular event to-date.